 There are several safe and effective options that a person can employ to intervene and stop inappropriate and potentially criminal behavior, including creating a distraction by using appropriate humor or interjecting in a conversation, directly confronting the potential perpetrator, or enlisting others to help intervene when you sense that someone may be at risk of harm.
 If you see or suspect that a crime has or is about to occur, seek help or call the police.
-For more information on these programs, go to share.stanformation on these programs, go to share.stanformation or share.stanformation or share.stanformation or share.stanformation or share.stanformation on these programs, go to share.stanformation outreach-programs/upstander-intervention
+For more information on these programs, go to share.stanformation on these programs, go to share.stanformation or share.stanformation or share.stanformation or share.stanformation or share.stanformation or share.stanformation or share outreach-programs/upstander-intervention